-When conducting an appeal, the district shall permit a final appeal to the Governing Board using a process that is in accordance with law and otherwise consistent with the appeal process as specified in Administrative Regulation 1312.3 - Uniform Complaint Procedures.
+When conducting an appeal is filed, the district shall follow the appeal process as specified in Administrative Regulation 4030 - Nondiscrimination in Employment.

-Either party has the right to file a complaint with the U.S. Department of Education's Office for Civil Rights-
+Either party has the right to file a complaint with the U.S. Department of Education's Office for Civil Rights within 180 days of the date of the most recently alleged misconduct.